BLing88/personal-site/content/projects/are-you-free-then/index.md

 ---

 > Tldr: This project was inspired by the site [When2meet][when2meet], which a few of my friends use for scheduling things like practices.
 > My project, _Are You Free Then_, is a full [Ruby on Rails][rails] app with some React added in a few places.
-It’s still very much a **work in progress**, but you can check it out[^1] [here][are-you-free-then], and use email: guest-user@email.com and password: password to log in without having to create your own account.
+You can check it out[^1] [here][are-you-free-then], and use email: guest-user@email.com and password: password to log in without having to create your own account.

+(Updated August 2022)

 The original When2meet (which is still around) helps people figure out the best time for a group of people to meet.
 You select some dates and get a link for the event, and then people can enter the times they have free for that event by going to that link.